ProgrammingIncluded/RaspberryConway/README.md

 A binary will also be produced in `bin`.

 ### GPU Render
+This feature is currently on hold until OpenGLES is more stable for Raspberry Pi 4.

 ```
 cd source
 make OPENGLES=1 run
 ```

-Things should run out of the box assuming this is ran on Raspbian on a Raspberry Pi.
 If not, make sure that `OPENGL_FLAGS` are set correctly in Makefile.
-On Raspberry Pi, all OpenGLES and other graphics libraries are in `/opt/vc`.
+See dependencies on how to install OpenGL on Rapsberry Pi 4.

 ## Controls
 `w`, `a`, `s`, and `d` to move view finder around. `x` to zoom out and `z` to zoom in.

 ## Dependencies
+- Mesa (OpenGL Build Only)
+    - `sudo apt-get install libgles2-mesa-dev`
+- GBM (OpenGL Build Only)
+    - `sudo apt-get install libgbm-dev`

-None.
-Should only require a Raspberry Pi default Linux and OpenGLES v2 binaries and C++11 standards.
+Non-OpenGL build should only require a Raspberry Pi default Linux and C++11 standards.

 ## Platforms
 Any Raspberry Pi with latest Raspbian installation should work.